-For 75 years, the University of Pittsburgh School of Nursing has attracted and retained the best and brightest students from around the world.
-In fact, more than 77% of our Fall 2014 freshman class ranked in the top 10% of their high school graduating class.
+For more than 80 years, the University of Pittsburgh School of Nursing has attracted and retained the best and brightest students from around the world.
 We are proud of our more than 13,000 alumni who have been integral to delivering quality health care and shaping nursing’s future as educators and researchers.

 Many of our graduates who received scholarships as students are now giving back through donations to scholarship funds.
 These alumni are shining examples for our current students and demonstrate a commitment to the profession.
 These deserving students often remark that without scholarship support, they would not have achieved their academic goals.
 Scholarship support not only assists them financially but is also a vote of confidence as they move along their educational journeys.